mattldawson/dts/docs/admin/installation.md

 # DTS Installation

-Here we describe how to build and deploy the Data Transfer System in an appropriate environment.
+Here we describe how to build and deploy the Data Transfer Service in an appropriate environment.

 ## Building and Testing DTS Locally